-Students transferring into one SKSM degree program from another SKSM program must submit a Change of Degree form with all necessary signatures.
+Students transferring into one SKSM degree program from another SKSM program must submit a Change of Degree form to the Registrar, who will collect all electronic signatures.
 The student must have the approval of the Dean of the Faculty and update their projected graduation date in consultation with their advisor.
-Transferring into one SKSM degree program from another SKSM degree program will result in the current entering-year tuition rate being applied regardless of the student's original entering year.
-This means that a transfer between one program to another may result in an increase in total tuition due.